Stock events for Enterprise Financial Services Corp. (EFSC)

 Overview of Enterprise Financial Services Corp.’s business

-Enterprise Financial Services Corp. operates in the regional banking industry, offering a variety of products and services to individuals and corporate customers, including various deposit accounts and lending services.
-They provide treasury management, international trade services, life insurance premium and sponsor finance, tax credit-related lending, and tax credit brokerage services.
-Additionally, EFSC offers specialized deposit accounts, escrow and trust services, and wealth management services, leveraging technology for online, mobile, and other banking solutions.
+Enterprise Financial Services Corp. operates in the Financial Services sector, specifically in the Banks - Regional industry, offering a comprehensive suite of banking and wealth management services.
+These services include various deposit accounts, commercial and real estate loans, SBA loans, consumer loans, treasury management, international trade services, life insurance premium finance, tax credit-related services, and specialized deposit accounts.
+The company also provides wealth management services and leverages online, mobile, and other digital banking technologies.

 EFSC’s Geographic footprint

-Enterprise Financial Services Corp. has branches in Arizona, California, Florida, Kansas, Missouri, Nevada, and New Mexico.
-The company also maintains SBA loan production offices and deposit production offices across the United States, with its headquarters in Clayton, Missouri.
+Headquartered in Clayton, Missouri, Enterprise Financial Services Corp. has a significant regional presence with branch offices in Arizona, California, Florida, Kansas, Missouri, Nevada, and New Mexico.
+It also maintains nationwide SBA loan and deposit production offices.
+In October 2025, the company expanded its market presence in Arizona and Kansas City through the acquisition of twelve branches from First Interstate Bank.

 EFSC Corporate Image Assessment